JetBrains/teamcity-documentation/topics/archiving-projects.md

 When _archived_:
 * All the __subprojects__ of the current project __are archived__ as well.
-* All project's __build configurations are__ automatically __[paused](build-configuration.md)__.
+* All project's __build configurations are__ automatically __[paused](build-configuration.md#Build+Configuration+State)__.
 * Automatic checking for changes in the project's [VCS roots](configuring-vcs-roots.md) is not performed if the VCS roots are not used in other non\-archived projects.
 * As part of pausing, automatic build triggering is disabled.
 However, builds of the project can be triggered manually or automatically as a part of a build chain.
-* All data (settings, build results, artifacts, build logs, etc.) of the project's build configurations are preserved \- you can still edit settings of the archived project or its build configurations.
+* All data (settings, build results, artifacts, build logs, and so on) of the project's build configurations are preserved \- you can still edit settings of the archived project or its build configurations.
 * Archived projects do not appear in most user\-facing projects lists and in IDEs including the list of build configurations for remote run.

 By default, permissions to archive projects are given to project and system administrators.

-If the parent project of an archived subproject is displayed in the project list (e.g. on the [Projects Overview page](managing-projects-and-build-configurations.md)), the archived subprojects are displayed with the corresponding note.
+If the parent project of an archived subproject is displayed in the project list (for example, on the [Projects Overview](managing-projects-and-build-configurations.md#Configuring+Visibility) page), the archived subprojects are displayed with the corresponding note.

 ### Dearchiving Projects